camerahub/camerahub/README.md

 # PhotoDB

-PhotoDB is an app for film photography that can be used to track cameras, lenses, accessories, films, negatives and prints, to fully catalogue a collection of photographic equipment as well as the pictures that are made with them.
+PhotoDB is a web app for film photography that can be used to track cameras, lenses, accessories, films, negatives and prints, to fully catalogue a collection of photographic equipment as well as the pictures that are made with them.
 Read the [Concepts](docs/CONCEPTS.md) section for full details on the capabilities of PhotoDB.

+It replaces an earlier command-line project, also called [PhotoDB](https://github.com/djjudas21/photodb-perl), which has now been deprecated.

 ## Installing PhotoDB